sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Avoid name clashes with e-TeX commands
+Short desc    : Avoid name clashes with e-TeX commands
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : New primitive commands are introduced in e-TeX; sometimes the
+Descript     : New primitive commands are introduced in e-TeX; sometimes the
              : names collide with existing macros.
 This package solves the
              : name clashes by adding a prefix to e-TeX's commands.
 For
              : example, eTeX's \unexpanded is provided as \etex@unexpanded.